KasemJaffer/receive_sharing_intent/README.md

   flutter_install_all_ios_pods File.dirname(File.realpath(__FILE__))

-  # Sharing Extension is name of Extension which you created.
-It is 'Share Extension' and 'Sharing Extension' in example
+  # Share Extension is name of Extension which you created which is in this case 'Share Extension'
   target 'Share Extension' do
     inherit! :search_paths
   end